pingswept/me30-website/content/notes/servers.md

     return 'sensor reading is {0}'.format(reading)
  ```

-For more details, see the [Flask example on our Raspberry Pi setup page](http://andnowforelectronics.com/notes/rpi-setup/#what-if-i-want-to-control-pins-through-a-web-browser-flask).
+For more details, see the [Flask example on our Raspberry Pi programming page](http://andnowforelectronics.com/notes/pi-programming/#what-if-i-want-to-control-pins-through-a-web-browser).

 ### Raspberry Pi client